 Patients and doctors generally assumed the other party would make contact about test results, which could lead to a delay in the communication of test results or test results not being communicated at all.

 While doctors generally had positive views about sending results by text message, patients had more mixed views, with some concerned that texts did not convey enough information for them to understand the results and others finding them inappropriate or ‘flippant’.

 Online access to results was available in just two of the practices taking part in the study but none of the participating patients from those practices was aware that they could get their test results in this way.

-Dr Jessica Watson, a GP and NIHR Doctoral Research Fellow at the Centre for Academic Primary Care, University of Bristol and lead author of the study, said:“GPs have a medico-legal and ethical responsibility to ensure they have clear, robust systems for communicating test results.
+Dr Jessica Watson, a GP and NIHR Doctoral Research Fellow at the University's Centre for Academic Primary Care, and lead author of the study, said:"GPs have a medico-legal and ethical responsibility to ensure they have clear, robust systems for communicating test results.
 New technologies may be incorporated into these systems but are not a panacea.
 Failure to ensure safe systems for communicating test results could have significant consequences for patients and practices.
-Relying on patients to get in contact and making assumptions about their knowledge of how to do so were particular risks highlighted in our research.”
+Relying on patients to get in contact and making assumptions about their knowledge of how to do so were particular risks highlighted in our research."